msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

     # Set up wrangler and push to the staging environment
 ```

 This snippet defines a job that is only executed when the top commit of the push contains the text `[deploy]` in its message, and another that only runs when the commit message contains `[staging]`.
-Together, these let me control if I want a change to not be immediately deployed, deployed to only the main site, deployed to the staging site, or to both at the same time.
-So now I can update a draft post without a full re-deployment of the main site, or make a quick edit to a published post that doesn't need to be reflected on the staging environment.
-It also allows me to control my writes into the Cloudflare Workers KV network, since it is rather easy run afoul of the daily writes quota after a handful of back to back staging + prod deployments.
-I'd pay to have a insanely higher writes quota, but it happens so rarely that it's not really worth it.
+Together, these let me control if I want a change to not be immediately deployed, deployed to either the main or staging site, or to both at the same time.
+So now I can update a draft post without a full re-deployment of the main site, or make a quick edit to a published post that doesn't need to be reflected in the staging environment.

 ## Testing across multiple configurations in parallel